openwebdocs/owd-website/pages/content/posts/security-docs-sta.md

 excerpt: "All about our project to document web security on MDN"
 ---

-Back in September 2025, we [announced](/content/posts/stf-investment-2025/) that the [Sovereign Tech Agency](https://www.sovereign.tech/) had provided funding to enable Open Web Docs to create developer documentation on web security and privacy.
-This month we've completed the biggest section of the project: to update the web security documentation on MDN.
+Back in September 2025, we [announced](/content/posts/stf-investment-2025/) an investment in Open Web Docs by the [Sovereign Tech Agency](https://www.sovereign.tech/) to create developer documentation on web security and privacy.
+This month we've completed the biggest section of the commissioned work: to update the web security documentation on MDN.
 In this post we'll have a look at what we've added, and what's coming up next.

 The docs we've written for MDN consist of four main pillars: [Attacks](#attacks), [Defenses](#defenses), [Threat modeling](#threat-modeling), and [Authentication](#authentication).